-Anyway, when I grew up I kept my travelmindedness.
+When I grew up I kept my travelmindedness.
 My father's work in an international institute implied that our house was often filled with exotic people from around the world, but mainly so-called developing countries.
+I have always felt at ease with people from whichever background.
+And yes, I thought those people who looked very different were super interesting.
+They made me realize what a rich variety of people we have on our planet - and I hoped I would one day travel to their country, too.

 After arriving from a long flight, I am still thrilled and have a goal to pursue.
-I take my camera and lenses, and hit the road to explore a country, a city, a neighbourhood - whatever I feel like doing - even if it is the 20th time I am there.
+I take my camera gear, and hit the road to explore a country, a city, a neighbourhood - whatever I feel like doing - even if it is the 20th time I am there.
 Each and every holiday I leave my home continent Europe to explore new countries, or travel more in countries where I have been before.
 Sometimes, I make short trips in between flights - there are a lot of interesting places I still have not seen in Europe itself.
-This has allowed me to build a huge collection of pictures from over 193 countries and territories now.
+This has allowed me to build a huge collection of pictures from over 193 countries and territories.

 Keep coming back to this site, as it will continuously expand.
 My travelling will only stop when some higher force so decides.